… updated on Saturday, August 27, 2022 16:44 UTC

 - The node-focused data model is used to generate Ansible inventory, virtualization configuration files, topology graphs, and device configurations.
 You could also export it into YAML or JSON and use it in your customized toolchain.

 - After the lab is up and running, an Ansible playbook deploys the device configurations onto lab devices, resulting in a fully functional network running a combination of IPv4, IPv6, LLDP, OSPF, IS-IS, EIGRP, BGP, BFD, VRFs, VLANs, VXLAN, EVPN, MPLS, MPLS/VPN, SR-MLPS and SRv6.

 Interested?
 Check out the documentation, in particular the installation guide, tutorials, and supported platforms.
 Need help?
-I created a channel in the network2code Slack team dedicated to netsim-tools.
+I created a netlab channel in the network2code Slack team.